glaubervilane/glaubervilane/README.md

 </div>
 <hr/>
 <br/>
-I'm a brazilian software developer living in Canada.
+I'm a software developer.
 Curious, thirsty to learn and self-taught to gain knowledge.
-A Highly motivated, dedicated, and results-driven professional with experience in Fullstack development using C# and .NET framework as well as JavaScript.
-Passionate about the creative process with an internet approach; knowledgeable and fluent in technologies such as HTML, CSS, JavaScript, SQL, and C#, and in using ASP.NET, Bootstrap, and JQuery.In my free time, I love to learn new skills and open doors into the technology world, and I have using my skills in some volunteers projects, as welll as I love to be with my family and have fun.
+A Highly motivated, dedicated, and results-driven professional with experience in Fullstack development using C# and .NET framework as well as JavaScript and Node js.
+Passionate about the creative process with an internet approach; knowledgeable and fluent in technologies such as HTML, CSS, JavaScript, Node, SQL, and C#, and in using ASP.NET, Bootstrap, and JQuery.In my free time, I love to learn new skills and open doors into the technology world, and I have using my skills in some volunteers projects, as welll as I love to be with my family and have fun.